Undergraduate BA (Hons)

 All about the course

-So, what does our Film Production courses at university involve?
-You’ll begin with an introduction to a broad range of Film Production techniques, collaborating with your fellow students by working in groups to create films in a range of styles.
+So, what does our Film Production course involve?
+You’ll begin with an introduction to a broad range of Film Production techniques, working collaboratively in groups to create films in a range of styles.
 You’ll learn how to work your concepts into compelling high-quality film stories, applying your skills in different areas of filmmaking to bring your ideas to life.
 Whether you choose to film on campus or on location, you’ll learn how to plan and run shoots, direct shoots, get the best out of your camera, sound and lighting kits and how to edit and grade.
 You’ll also learn key concepts in critical film theory and explore and analyse the evolution of film.

 In the second year you build further on your filmmaking skills with longer and more challenging assignments and have the chance to develop your own creative interests with a choice of options from post production sound through to experimental filmmaking.
 The optional module in Professional Film Practice encourages you to start developing your professional networks and build your CV and showreel content for your own website.